rocky-linux/documentation/docs/books/web_services/03-application-servers.md

  sudo dnf install php php-cli php-gd php-curl php-zip php-mbstring
  ```

- You will be prompted to import GPG keys for the epel9 (Extra Packages for Enterprise Linux 9) and Remi repositories during installation.
+ During installation, you will be prompted to import GPG keys for the epel9 (Extra Packages for Enterprise Linux 9) and Remi repositories.
 Enter y to import the keys:

  ```bash
  Extra Packages for Enterprise Linux 9 - x86_64